sftcd/tlspad/README.md

     - [data2server.sh](data2server.sh) rsync's stuff up to a server
     - [whowhere.sh](whowhere.sh) generates a bit of meta-data for a run to help me understand what's what later
+    - [allinsts.sh](allinsts.sh) is a simple bash script to make a csvmidi file that tries to play everyhing (I use it when trying to figure the limits of csvmidi etc.)

 - [TlsPadFncs.py](TlsPadFncs.py) has classes and functions that are used by...